• Home

 Twitter

 For some reason, I never imagined in my life that I would be making – or attempting to bake- my own bread.
 I mean, why would I?
 Bread makers everywhere already have this down pat!
-And I can simply run into the store for my fave baguette or my rosemary olive oil loaf. .
-Well, dude, the kitchen smelled amazing for one thing and for me, there was a great sense of accomplishment (much like when I made homemade ice cream).
+And I can simply run into the store for my favorite baguette or my rosemary olive oil loaf.
+Well, the kitchen smelled amazing for one thing and for me, there was a great sense of accomplishment (much like when I made homemade ice cream).

 Here are some things to note: